 Although most of our residents who battled COVID-19 have recovered, I want to send my thoughts and prayer to those families who lost loved ones to this disease.
 You have my deepest sympathies.

 Even though we face municipal budget challenges as a result of the COVID-19 outbreak, my ultimate mission as your Mayor is to be fiscally prudent.
-Accordingly, with the Township only controlling 20% of the tax bills, our major objective is to keep our tax base as stable as possible; a goal which we continue to achieve.
-Promoting economic viability and enhancing the economic stability, I am happy to inform you that the development and redevelopment in Wayne Township continues to grow and I strongly believe that the business community wants to invest in our Township.
+Accordingly, with the Township only controlling 20% of the tax bills, our major objective is to keep our tax base as stable as possible; a goal that we continue to achieve.
+Promoting economic viability and enhancing economic stability, I am happy to inform you that the development and redevelopment in Wayne Township continues to grow and I strongly believe that the business community wants to invest in our Township.

-Lastly, I want to express my appreciation to the Township Council; our dedicated employees; the men and women of our Police Department; the members of our Volunteer Fire Department and the members of the Wayne Memorial First Aid Squad for their steadfast commitment to our residents.
+Lastly, I want to express my appreciation to the Township Council; our dedicated employees; the men and women of our Police Department; the members of our Volunteer Fire Department, and the members of the Wayne Memorial First Aid Squad for their steadfast commitment to our residents.
 Additionally, I would like to thank the members of the various Township Boards and Commissions; and all the volunteers who donate countless hours of their time for the betterment of our community.

 As I have said many times during this pandemic, “We will get through this together.”